 For most applications, you weld the same material to the same material, example (ABS to ABS).
 To bond two thermoplastic parts it is necessary that the materials be chemically compatible.
 Otherwise, even though both materials melt at the same temperature no molecular bond will occur.
 A good example of this is polypropylene and polyethylene.
 Both are semi-crystalline materials and have a similar appearance and many common physical properties.
 However, they are not chemically compatible, and therefore are unable to weld to each other.

 So, we need to look at the chart below for compatible materials.
 If you notice, you’ll see that ABS is compatible to ABS/PC, PMMA, PS, PVC and SAN.
 If we get these two compatible materials we may be able to weld them together with success.
-(Click chart for larger view)
+Download the chart by Clicking Here

 - What is the melt temperature of each of the materials?
 These two melt temperatures must be within 40 degrees F (20 degrees C).
 The reason for this is that we are using a friction based process.
 If one melt temp is more than 40 degrees F below the other, the lower melt temperature material will go to a complete melt and not melt the higher melt temperature material.
 This is true for both Ultrasonic and Vibration welding.

 - The next question you need to answer is the melt flow of the two materials.
 This is basically a viscosity rating on the material at its processing temperature.
 Melt flows in the 0-3 and 20-30 range are extrusion grade materials.
 Melt flows in the 4-12 range are injection grade materials.
 For vibration welding these melt flows must be within 3 to 4 of each material.
 Also know that in ultrasonic welding the melt flows should be within 1 of each other.